 We spent the Sunday afternoon visiting the nearby interesting town of Cassel.
 This hilltop town is reputedly on the hill which the “Grand Old Duke of York” marched up and down with his 10 thousand men.
 Its elevated position gives it outstanding views over surrounding flat countryside.
 It is very picturesque and has some interesting buildings.
 We visited the historic, working, post windmill set in the hilltop park near the town centre.
 The guide spoke only French but we were given an information sheet in English.
 At the end of our visit we were presented with a complimentary bag of flour, milled in the windmill.
 The extensive cobbled streets were very hard on the car suspension.

 On the morning of Monday 25 July we left at c09.00hrs for the first stage of our journey to Brittany.
-We stopped at Aire de Bai de Somme for a picnic lunch - Oh that UK motorway service areas were like that one!
+We stopped at Aire de Bai de Somme for a picnic lunch – Oh that UK motorway service areas were like that one!
 We parked our outfit in the separate, dedicated caravan parking area and used one of the adjacent picnic benches.
-The main buildings of the aire can be reached from the caravan parking area by a footpath through the surrounding wetlands.
+The main buildings of the Aire can be reached from the caravan parking area by a footpath through the surrounding wetlands.
 The central buildings include a restaurant, general shop and a shop linked to the local wetlands.
 There is, also, a viewing tower which gives an excellent view of the surrounding countryside.
 After Lunch continued our journey south on the A16 and then turned onto to the toll-free A28/E402.
 At the intersection with the toll-autoroute A29/E44 we turned west towards the Pont du Normandie thus avoiding Rouen.
 We drove over the spectacular Pont du Normandie and on south through eastern Normandy.
 At the intersection with the E46/A13 we turned southwest towards Caen.
-We bypassed Caen on it southern side on the N813 before turning southwest on the toll-free A84/E03 towards Avranches.
+We bypassed Caen on its southern side on the N813 before turning southwest on the toll-free A84/E03 towards Avranches.

 Our next stop was at the Municipal Campsite at Pont de Farcy.